|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 McMaster University recognises that as an academic and free community it must uphold its fundamental commitments to academic freedom and to freedom of expression and association.
 It will maintain an environment in which students and teaching and non-teaching staff can engage in free enquiry and open discussion of all issues.
 The Sexual Harassment Officer, like all other officers of the University, is obliged to uphold academic freedom, and freedom of expression and association.

-McMaster’s Student Code of Conduct prohibits “engaging in verbal or non-verbal behaviour or communication toward an individual or group which is considered to be intimidating, harassing and/or discriminatory, and in a manner that exceeds the bounds of freedom of expression.”
+McMaster’s Code of Student Rights and Responsibilities prohibits “engaging in verbal or non-verbal behaviour or communication toward an individual or group which is considered to be intimidating, harassing and/or discriminatory, and in a manner that exceeds the bounds of freedom of expression.”

 On March 17, 2017, a debate took place at McMaster University on the subject of gender identity, political correctness and free expression.
 The debate, which was to include three McMaster professors and University of Toronto professor Jordan Peterson, was disrupted by students and protestors who used tactics including clanging cowbells, blowing air horns and chanting to drown out Peterson’s remarks.
 One individual was seen blowing an air horn very close to Peterson's ear.
 Another person reportedly threw glitter on Peterson's face and suit.
 Eventually, Dr. Peterson retreated outside the hall, where he continued speaking while standing on a bench.